 - Currency Conversion: If you are selling your products in a location where they use a different currency, you can add the conversion rate here.
 The value you add here will be multiplied by the existing product prices before generating the catalog feed.
 For example, if you add the rate as 5, and the existing product price is $10, $50 (5*10) will be added as the product price in the catalog feed.

-Once the above settings are configured, click Save & Continue.
+Once the above settings are configured, click Continue.

 Map product categories with Google categories

-It is necessary to map your products with Google’s default category for making your products feature for the customers who search for it in the Facebook or Instagram marketplace.
-You can start typing the required category in the Google Categories text box, and choose the right one from the auto suggestion list.
+It is necessary to map your products with Google’s default category for making your products feature for the customers who search for them in the Facebook or Instagram marketplace.
+You can start typing the required category in the Google Categories text box and choose the right one from the auto-suggestion list.